parsaeisa/Notes/Software engineering/Non-technical/work culture.md

 - Have good communication With others

 ### Be productive
 - Prioritize your tasks. don't work on more than one task at a time.
-(You can lower the time interval of working on different tasks to ** **)
+(You can lower the time interval of working on different tasks)

 #### Doing multiple tasks at the same time